Vladimir Yaroshenko: In Poland

 Seeking for professional challenges other than Grigorovich's works, along with his wife Olga, who was also a dancer with the company, he decided to leave Krasnodar Ballet Theatre.
 At the invitation of his old teacher he moved to Lublin, Poland, where it was planned to create a new ballet company in Lublin Musical Theatre.
 He started working there since January 2007 bit soon it appeared that the plan failed, so he engaged with ballet company of Warsaw Teatr Wielki, under leadership of Jolanta Rybarska.
 In a short time, he took over main parts in The Nutcracker, Swan Lake, Romeo and Juliet and John Cranko's Oniegin.
 In 2009, when the company under direction of Krzysztof Pastor was elevated to the rank of Polish National Ballet, he was already a soloist and in September 2010 after Patrice Bart's premiere of Chopin the Romantic Artist he was promoted to first soloist.
-With Polish National Ballet, he performed in Saint Petersburg, Shanghai, Seville, Barcelona, Huston, New York, Washington, The Hague and Vilnius.
+With Polish National Ballet, he performed in Saint Petersburg, Shanghai, Seville, Barcelona, Huston, New York, Washington, The Hague, Vilnius and Dubai.
 In 2015, he performed as Chopin (Chopin the Romantic Artist gala programme) in Belweder Palace and as Casanova (Casanova in Warsaw gala programme) in Presidential Palace during special ballet evenings hosted by presidential couple.
 Yaroshenko also takes part in international ballet galas in Japan, Spain, Sweden, Latvia, Czech Republic, Estonia and Georgia.
 In 2016, he took part in Hamburg Ballet's tour to Tokio, where he danced Theseus-Oberon in John Neumeier's A Midsummer Night’s Dream.
-He received the Jan Kiepura Theatre Music Award twice for best male dancer (2014) and best classical male dancer in Poland (2017).
+He received the Jan Kiepura Theatre Music Award twice for best male dancer (2014) and best classical male dancer in Poland (2017 and 2022).
 In 2015, he and whole his family received Polish citizenship and in 2016 he was awarded by the Polish Minister of Culture and National Heritage the Bronze Medal for Merit to Culture ‘Gloria Artis’.